core-wg/resource-directory/draft-ietf-core-resource-directory.md

 # RD Lookup {#lookup}

-In order for an RD to be used for discovering resources registered with it, an optional lookup interface may be provided.
+In order for an RD to be used for discovering resources registered with it, a lookup interface must be provided.
 This lookup interface is defined as a default, and it is assumed that RDs may also support lookups to return resource descriptions in alternative formats (e.g. Atom or HTML Link) or using more advanced interfaces (e.g. supporting context or semantic